What are HLPs?

 When are HLPs set?

-HLPs are available online, all homework will be recorded on Show My Homework .
+HLPs are available online, all homework will be recorded on Classcharts.
 (A paper copy can also be made available on request).

-The one/two weekly slot in which HLPs appear will be when HLPs must be submitted for marking.
+The two week slot shows when HLPs must be submitted for marking.
 Teachers may choose to set the HLP several weeks before this.
 Because of the varied nature of time tabling, it is impossible to set a specific deadline for the whole year group(s).

 How can homework be accessed?